A degree in data science and analytics incorporates math, statistics, and computer science, offering a springboard to many in-demand careers.

-The Best Online Bachelor’s in Data Science & Analytics Degree Programs
+The Best Online Data Science and Analytics Programs

 Western Governors University

 Western Governors University offers an online bachelor’s of science in data management/data analytics program that teaches students about database management, data wrangling, data science, data analytics, and visualization.
 Tech professionals seeking a data science degree to further their careers benefit the most from this program.
 Individuals with prior working experience can take assessment tests to bypass familiar material and move through the program rapidly.
 This data science online degree also offers multiple IT certifications from companies like Oracle, CIW, and CompTIA.
 Additionally, students receive a Udacity Nanodegree, which includes resume support, employment guidance, and networking opportunities that continue after graduation.

 WGU charges a flat–rate tuition for each six–month term, and learners take anywhere from 6–36 months to graduate, depending on their background experience and number of transfer credits from previous institutions.
 This online bachelor’s of data science program requires students to complete 35 online college courses, each of which focuses on a set of clearly defined competencies that students learn by completing tests, papers, projects, and other assessments.
 Once an individual demonstrates mastery of a subject, they move on to the next course, without needing to wait for a new term to start.
 WGU provides all courses asynchronously.
 Course offerings include web development foundations, data wrangling with MongoDB, and spreadsheets.
 Students must also complete an IT capstone written project before graduation.
 Applicants should possess a high school diploma or its equivalent and be able to demonstrate some IT experience.